Coevolution of Intracluster Light and Brightest Cluster Galaxies: Conclusions

 \subsection{ICL and BCG progenitors}

 \begin{enumerate} \item The mean mass of ICL progenitors tracks slightly behind the mean mass of BCG progenitors.
 The mean mass for both increases with cluster mass.
-At a given mean mass for the BCG progenitors, higher mass clusters have higher mass ICL progenitor galaxies. \item The ICL and BCG share a high fraction of progenitor galaxies.
-93 per cent of galaxies that contributed to the growth of the ICL also contributed to the BCG, and 91 per cent of galaxies that contributed to the growth of the BCG also contributed to the ICL. \item Clusters with shared accretion histories are more likely to be relaxed and more highly concentrated. \item Material from high-mass progenitor galaxies is generally more centrally concentrated than material from low-mass progenitor galaxies. \item On average, the contribution of a single progenitor to the ICL is $27 \pm 12$ per cent. \item 36 per cent of BCG+ICL systems share the same top progenitor. \item Clusters dominated by low-mass galaxies in the ICL are likelier to be in an intermediate state and have high concentrations and less recent major mergers. \item Low-mass galaxies contributing to the ICL indicate that the ICL is more metal-poor and has a sharper metallicity slope. \item Clusters with a high proportion of material from surviving galaxies have larger mean masses of progenitor galaxies and have a lower likelihood of sharing significant progenitors. \item Clusters with a high proportion of material from completed mergers were more likely to share significant progenitors and more likely to have a high contribution from a single galaxy. \item Clusters with a higher in-situ fraction were likelier to share common progenitors and have low-mass progenitor galaxies. \end{enumerate}
+At a given mean mass for the BCG progenitors, higher-mass clusters have higher-mass ICL progenitor galaxies. \item The ICL and BCG share a high fraction of progenitor galaxies.
+Overall, 93 per cent of galaxies that contributed to the growth of the ICL also contributed to the BCG and 91 per cent of galaxies that contributed to the growth of the BCG also contributed to the ICL. \item Clusters with shared accretion histories are more likely to be relaxed and more highly concentrated. \item Material from high-mass progenitor galaxies is generally more centrally concentrated than material from low-mass progenitor galaxies. \item On average, the contribution of a single progenitor to the ICL is $27 \pm 12$ per cent. \item The same most significant progenitor (i.e. the progenitor that contributed the most mass) is shared by 36 per cent of BCG+ICL systems. \item Clusters dominated by low-mass galaxies in the ICL are likelier to be in an intermediate state and have high concentrations and less recent major mergers. \item Low-mass galaxies contributing to the ICL indicate that the ICL is more metal-poor and has a sharper metallicity slope. \item Clusters with a high proportion of material from surviving galaxies have higher mean masses of progenitor galaxies and have a lower likelihood of sharing significant progenitors. \item Clusters with a high proportion of material from completed mergers were more likely to share significant progenitors and more likely to have a high contribution from a single galaxy. \item Clusters with a higher in situ fraction were likelier to share common progenitors and have low-mass progenitor galaxies. \end{enumerate}